jakekgrog/sysmetd/README.md

 - Alarming and notifications
 - Most active nodes by metric
 - Least active nodes by metric

-(These features will allow you see how well a fleet of machines are performing and whether you need to scale up or scale down your fleet)
+(These features will allow you see how well a fleet of machines are performing, whether you need to scale up or scale down and draw attention to potention bottlenecks/pain-points in your system)